-To return to sport safely following a concussion or suspected concussion, the players must:
+Return - To return to sport safely following a concussion or suspected concussion, the players:

-- 1. be sign and symptom-free, - 2. be medically cleared by a doctor to do so, and - complete the age-appropriate return to sport or 'individualised rehabilitation' protocol.

-For the purpose of concussion, full contact practice equals return to sport.
+- (1) must be sign and symptom-free. - (2) must be medically cleared by a doctor to do so, and(3) must complete the age-appropriate return to sport protocol. - For the purpose of concussion, full contact practice equals return to sport.